initialcontext/esurient/README.md

 Written in Scala, the user can define a driver class extending `com.ereisman.esurient.EsurientTask` and define a single `execute` method.

 There are no keys and values, no mandatory sort, shuffle, or reduce stages.
 Task's progress heartbeats can be handled manually by the user's task or automatically.
 Your tasks piggyback on Hadoop's own fault-tolerance mechanisms.
-Each task can be assigned work in the job's properties file via unique task IDs.

 See the code in the `examples` package for more ideas.

-Esurient is ideal for users who need to do distributed computing that isn't a natural fit for MapReduce.
-Some examples:
+Some things you might do with Esurient:

 * Node-local or HDFS filesystem chores in a distribtued way
 * Database snapshots or other ETL (See Esurient example jobs and `etl` package)